 Medicare supplement (Medigap)

 All insurance plans that cover prescription medications use a list called a formulary.
 The formulary lists the specific prescription drugs that the plan will cover.
-Formularies include generics, brand names, and specialty drugs.
+Formularies include:

-You can check the formulary of an Advantage plan or Part D plan before you purchase coverage.
+You can check the formulary of an Advantage plan or Part D plan before you buy it.
 When you check the formulary, make sure it includes Xanax and any other prescription medications you take.